Welcome to the Mastra Changelog.

 Suspend/resume in workflows

 We’ve made it easier to build checkpoints, human-in-the-loop intervention, and/or monitoring into any of your workflows.
-You can simply call suspend
+You can simply call suspend inside any step (or between steps) in a workflow and resume it later.

 State is stored in the Postgres DB in the mastra engine.

-as an exception you're throwing, where the workflow will handle catching that exception and persisting state.
+The mental model here is to think about suspend as an exception you're throwing, where the workflow will handle catching that exception and persisting state.

-for new projects
+mastra create for new projects

-You can now build projects in a standalone way using npm create mastra
+You can now build projects in a standalone way using npm create mastra.

 This will create a new project scaffold with directories and (if you want) examples.
 We've found this to be a cleaner DX for new users.

-generates a ready-to-use project scaffold—complete with recommended directories, configuration, and boilerplate.
+While you can still initialize within an existing project (mastra init), create generates a ready-to-use project scaffold—complete with recommended directories, configuration, and boilerplate.

-for an interactive local dev server
+mastra dev for an interactive local dev server

 Here's Shane Thomas demoing Mastra Dev, a local development server for Mastra projects that helps you see and interact with all the agents, workflows, and tools within your Mastra application.